SusanCThomas/Pymaceuticals/README.md

 * Generate a [scatter plot](https://github.com/SusanCThomas/Pymaceuticals-Matplotlib/blob/main/Pymaceuticals/Images/scatterplot.png) of mouse weight versus average tumor volume for the Capomulin treatment regimen.

 * Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 Plot the [linear regression model](https://github.com/SusanCThomas/Pymaceuticals-Matplotlib/blob/main/Pymaceuticals/Images/linear_regression.png) on top of the previous scatter plot.

+### Data Analysis

+Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
+Include these observations at the top of notebook.

+Three observations are included at the top of the [notebook](https://github.com/SusanCThomas/Pymaceuticals-Matplotlib/blob/main/Pymaceuticals/pymaceuticals_.ipynb) after reviewing the previously generated figures and tables.